nuxeo/nuxeo-labs/nuxeo-labs-images/README.md

   * Receives a list of documents, outputs a blob, a JPEG Images Sheet.
 Different parameters allow to setup the output.
   * The operation uses ImageMagick `montage` command, so please refer to its documentation for details about the parameters.
 Typically, make sure to pass a correct format for hez `geometry` parameter for example`
   * `input`:
-    * A list of Documents.
-The operation loops in the document and handles only the ones that have the "Picture" facet.
+    * A list of Documents
-    * For each such document, it uses a `PictureView` to generate the thumbnail in the sheet.
+    * For each document with the "Picture" facet, it uses a `PictureView` to generate the thumbnail in the sheet.
 By default, it uses the "Medium" view.
 If the view is not found, it uses the binary in "file:content".
-    * If a document in the list does not have the "Picture" facet, or does not have a valid blob, it is ignored
+    * If a document in the list does not have the "Picture" facet, or does not have a valid blob, the thumbnail is used
   * `output`: A `Blob`, holding a JPEG image
   * **Parameters**
     * `tile`: Number of thumbs/row or columns. defauit value is "0" (ImageMagick organizes the sheet).
 If you want 4 thumbs per row, just pass "4"